dmorris0/python_intro/README.md

 * [Chapter 18: Pandas for Time Series Data](Docs/Chapter_18_Pandas_for_Time_Series_Data.ipynb) `*`

 `*` These chapter topics differ significantly from those in the book.

 ___
-## Who Are These Notes For?

-The notes are self-contained but fairly terse, and are intended for someone versed in other programming languages to quickly learn the syntax, style and peculiarities of Python.
-Hence, given some programming background, they can be followed without using the book.

-The notes only attempt a basic introduction to Python and are not comprehensive.
-After completing them you should be comfortable programming basic capabililties in Python.
-Once you are at that level, it is fairly simple to learn new features through a web or [Stack Overflow](https://stackoverflow.com/) search.

-If, on the other hand, you are new to programming, then these notes may be too terse, and it would be preferable to follow the book or do an [online tutorial](https://docs.python.org/3/tutorial/index.html).

-___
 ### Next: [Chapter 1: Introduction](Docs/Chapter_01_Introduction.md)